chengggit/YouTube-Music-Dynamic-Theme/README.md

 #### Install with Better Lyrics

+Method 1: Install from the Theme Marketplace

+1. Open the Better Lyrics extension and go to the Themes section.
+2. Open the Theme Marketplace and search for “Dynamic Background”.
+3. Click Install.
+4. After installing, go back to Themes, open Installed Themes, and click Apply.

+---

+Method 2: Install using the repository link

+1. Copy the repository link.
+2. Open the Theme Marketplace, then click Install from URL (or press U on your keyboard).
+3. Paste the link and click Install.

+Grant permission if prompted.

+#### Manual Installation

+<details>
+  <summary>Better Lyrics </summary>

-1. Download and import the [**Better Lyrics Port.css**](https://github.com/chengggit/Youtube-Music-Dynamic-Theme/blob/main/Better%20Lyrics%20Port.css) in the Better Lyrics theme section.
+1. Download and import the [style.rics](/style.rics) in the Better Lyrics theme section.

 - Or copy the content of the file and paste it directly into the Better Lyrics theme section.

-#### Alternative Methods
+</details>

 <details>

+  <summary>Stylus</summary>
+Method 1: Copy Pasting

+1. Copy the content from UserCSS file above or [click here to redirect](/mycustom.user.css).

+2. Paste it into Stylus and save.
+Make sure it is enabled.

+---

-  <summary>Method 2: Local Files</summary>
+Method 2: Local File

-1. Download the **UserCSS (.user.css)** above or [click here to redirect](https://github.com/chengggit/Youtube-Music-Dynamic-Theme/blob/main/mycustom.user.css).
+1. Download the UserCSS above or [click here to redirect](/mycustom.user.css).

 2. **Firefox**: Drag and drop the file into your browser.

-   **Chrome**: Drag and drop the file into an open **Stylus** page like the manager or the popup.
+   **Chrome**: Drag and drop the file into an open Stylus page like the manager or the popup.

 3. The installation page will open in a new tab.

-</details>

-<details>

-  <summary>Method 3: Manual Stylus</summary>

-1. Copy the content from **UserCSS** file above or [click here to redirect](https://github.com/chengggit/Youtube-Music-Dynamic-Theme/blob/main/mycustom.user.css).

-2. Paste it into **Stylus** and save.
-Make sure it is enabled.

 </details>